 School transcripts and academic letters can be sent directly to the Scholarship Committee from the medical school.
 Unofficial transcripts will be accepted.
 Electronic mail can be sent to firstname.lastname@example.org or Vanessa.X.Hernandez@kp.org

 The person writing my recommendation letter is unable to meet the deadline or would like to send the reference letter separately?

-All documents are due January 21st, 2019.
+All documents are due end of business day: January 6th, 2020.
 Letters can be emailed to either emails listed above.
 All letters must have the signature of the letter writer.

 Can I have a relative write my letter of recommendation?

 No. A non-relative, who is familiar with your work, may write the letter of recommendation.
 The letter can also be written by a Kaiser Permanente physician or employee.